nolafs/marmalade-holding/site/content/faqs/monopoly.md

     question: >-
       The game tells me to update, but no update is there when I go to the app store
+  - answer: >-
+      Yes, you can share the core app via Family Sharing/Family Library, but any in-app purchases cannot be shared.
+This is due to restrictions imposed by Apple and Google.
+    question: Can I share the game via Family Sharing/Family Library?
+  - answer: >-
+      No. If you have purchased the app on one platform, you must purchase it again if you want to play it on the other platform.
+    question: 'Can I transfer the app from iOS to Android, or vice versa?'
 ---